 There are two grouse moors where pheasants can also be had.
 These are at Rawburn and Byrecleugh.
-Shooting season takes place from 12th August until the end of November, and can be easily booked through the Estates Office.
+Shooting season takes place from 12th August until the end of November.
+Country sports activities like this can easily be booked.
 The hotel has a strong room available for storage of guns.

 Right beside the hotel and set on the banks of the River Teviot and surrounded by natural woodland the golf course opened in 1997.
 It was designed with minimal disruption to the landscape, just like Old Tom Morris, by Dave Thomas, who has over 50 years’ experience in this field.
 Amongst his best known courses are The Belfry, which hosted three Ryder Cups, and San Roque.